-Come get away and recharge in the beautiful Shenandoah Valley!
-Join us for a weekend of inspirational speakers, delicious food, amazing music and unparalleled sisterhood, as we celebrate our role as women, mothers, and daughters of God.
+Join us for another weekend of inspirational speakers, delicious food, amazing music, and unparalleled sisterhood, as we celebrate our role as women, mothers, and daughters of God.

 Megan Knight Schlensker